 Show Icon when field has not been touched yet: For validations, Apty has the ability to show or hide the validation icon beside the Spotlight field.
 When the Show icon.. box is checked, the Validation icon is visible beside the element it belongs to; otherwise, it is hidden until the user tries to interact with the element.

-To publish a Frame with Validation:
+To publish a Validation:

 For more instructions on Managing Validations refer to: